vmw-loginsight/webhook-shims/README.md

 Modify and run the shim:

 5. Some services require credentials or URLs.
 Edit individual services under `loginsightwebhookdemo/` to modify constants as needed.
-6. Run `python runserver.py` - the Flask webserver starts and reports listening - default http://0.0.0.0:5001/
+6. Run `python runserver.py [port]` - the Flask webserver starts and reports listening - default http://0.0.0.0:5001/
 7. Open your browser pointed to the Flask webserver for a list of available URLs.
-8. [In Log Insight, create an alert specifying the full URL](http://pubs.vmware.com/log-insight-33/topic/com.vmware.log-insight.user.doc/GUID-95177CE4-C79C-42E3-A095-450B0F93A5DA.html) for one of the shims.

 ## Log Insight webhook formats